The Legend of Mir 2: European Mir

 The Italian games company Game Network (originally owned by Digital Bros) was responsible for the operation of the European version of the game.
-Game Network originally had their own satellite television channel (which also has a dedicated show to it, Me in Mir), but it was later closed in 2005 (in Italy) and 2006 (in UK) due to lack of funding.
+Game Network originally had their own satellite television channel (which also has a dedicated show to it, Me in Mir), but was later closed in 2005 (in Italy) and 2006 (in UK) due to lack of funding.

-On January 5, 2006, gwyl, who played on the Phoenix server, became the first player to reach the level 50 milestone and has a statue of his character erected in the game.
+In January 2006, gwyl, who played on the Phoenix server, became the first player to reach the level 50 milestone and has a statue of his character erected in the game.

 In the 2007 yearly review and the September quarterly review, Digital Bros made it clear that they not only intended to replace The Legend of Mir 2 but also another MMORPG service they provided, the Myth of Soma.
 Digital Bros cited declining subscription revenues (from €178,000 the previous year, to just €32,000) as the reason.

-In January 2009 GNOnline released a statement on their website stating that the Legend of Mir 2, Legend of Mir 3, and the Myth of Soma would all be closing at the end of March that year.
+The Legend of Mir 2, The Legend of Mir 3, and the Myth of Soma were all closed in Europe in March 2009.